yanns/octopress/source/_posts/2016-05-23-rust-closures-as-input-parameters.markdown

 }
 ```

 Trait objects force Rust to use dynamic dispatch.
-For that, Rust must allocate the closure in the heap.

 If I use type parameter instead of a trait object:
 ```